JonathanStefanov/google-cloud-movie-selector/README.md

 - **Google BigQuery**: Our backend is powered by BigQuery for handling massive datasets with ease. 🗄️🚀
 - **Google Cloud Run**: The app is hosted on Google Cloud Run for a fully managed, serverless experience. ☁️✨
 - **The Movie Database (TMDB) API**: We enrich our movie data with additional details fetched from the TMDB API. 🎞️📊

+## File Explanation
+- **streamlit_app.py**: The main script that uses Streamlit to create the web interface.
+It integrates all other components, handling user input and displaying search results and detailed movie pages.

+- **movie.py**: Defines the `Movie` class, representing a movie with attributes like title, TMDB ID, rating, poster URL, genres, overview, and runtime.
+It also includes a method to fetch video URLs (e.g., trailers) from TMDB.

+- **tmdb_client.py**: Contains functions to interact with The Movie Database (TMDB) API.
+It fetches additional movie details like poster URLs, overviews, and runtimes using the TMDB API, enriching the data obtained from BigQuery.

+- **grid.py**: Utilizes Streamlit to display search results in a grid layout.
+Each grid tile shows a movie's poster, title, rating in stars, and includes a "More info" button for accessing detailed information.

+- **movie_page.py**: Renders a detailed view of a selected movie.
+This page displays the movie's title, rating, genres, summary, runtime, and a video preview (if available) using information fetched from TMDB.

+- **utils.py**: Provides additional utility functions for the app, like creating a grid layout for movie tiles.
+This file might contain common functions used across different parts of the app to avoid code duplication.

+- **big_query_client.py**: Handles communication with Google Cloud's BigQuery.
+It includes functions for setting up the BigQuery client, querying movies based on user input and selected filters, and fetching lists of available languages and genres from the dataset.